AutoDecider

 Repair vs replace

-Is a $3,000 car repair worth it?
+Is a $3,000 car repair worth paying for?

 Example result